knulli-cfw/knulli.org/docs/configure/controls.md

 ## Controller mapping

-To map the buttons and directional inputs of a controller, press the ++"Start"++ button to bring up the main menu, find the *Controller & Bluetooth Settings* and select *Controller Mapping*.
+To map the buttons and directional inputs of a controller, press the ++"Start"++ button to bring up the main menu, find *Controller & Bluetooth Settings* and select *Controller Mapping*.
 On-screen instructions will ask you to hold a button on the controller you want to map.
 Once the controller was detected, you will be guided through the process: Simply press the button on your controller which corresponds best to the button/function displayed on screen.

 If you press a wrong button, don't worry: You will always be able to return to this menu and remap the controller again.

 ## Connect a Bluetooth controller

 To use a Bluetooth controller with your KNULLI device, you first need to make sure that both your device and your controller support Bluetooth.
-If so, press ++"Start"++ to bring up the main menu and go to the *Controller & Bluetooth Settings*.
+If so, press ++"Start"++ to bring up the main menu and go to *Controller & Bluetooth Settings*.
 Here, you will be able to *Enable Bluetooth* if it is not enabled, yet.

 Once Bluetooth is enabled, either try to *Pair Bluetooth Pads Automatically* or select *Pair A Bluetooth Device Manually* and find your controller in a list of available Bluetooth devices in your vicinity.
 If your controller does not show up or pairing does not work as expected, check the manual of your controller for pairing instructions.